lbarasti/lbarasti.github.io/content/post/game_of_life.md

   .keys
 ```

-Here, `expand` is a simple function the returns the 9 cells in the 3x3 square centered in the cell passed as argument.
+Here, `expand` is a simple function that returns the 9 cells in the 3x3 square centered in the cell passed as argument.

 ```crystal
 OriginSquare = [